sandrolain/PHPTagMaker/README.md

 - [ ] Docs
 - [x] Determine if classnames are defined either as an abbreviation or as an attribute list
-- [ ] Determine if content text is escaped or not
 - [x] Non-string "data-\*" attributes as JSON
 - [x] Live Example